-- Tends to rest in room corners or on thin objects, such as blinds or electrical cords
+- Houseflies tends to rest in room corners or on thin objects, such as blinds or electrical cords

-Prevention tip: Maintain a clean house.
+Prevention tip: Maintain a clean house is the best way to prevent houseflies.
 Dispose of pet waste properly.
 Seal garbage cans tightly.
-Install screens over windows and doors and be aware of other common insect entry points. (url link:https://www.bayeradvanced.com/articles/10-ways-pests-get-inside-your-home)
+Install screens over windows and doors to keep houseflies out and be aware of other common insect entry points.

 - Large, dark gray, slow-moving Flies.
 These are the Flies that bump into you in winter

 - Tend to cluster along window ledges and are more prevalent on the upper floors of a building

 - Are Earthworm parasites; commonly found where healthy earthworm populations exist, such as in a well-groomed lawn